Property Tax Protection Program

 We make property taxes one and done.

-Bell Appraisal District Budgets Total $3 MM / Year
+Bell Appraisal District Budget Total of $6.68 MM / Year

 Total 2018 CAD Budget Including ARBSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.